Best Funding Options for New & Expanding Independent Stores

 3) they preserve their cash by using smart and creative financing options

-Equipment loans enable you to finance the fixtures you need, your POS system and technology, even your walls (if you use the Franklin Flex Wall system) on a 10 year note (or more if you qualify).
-Your commercial lender will not likely have an equipment loan option, but there are a few really good companies who specialize in this.
+Equipment loans enable you to finance the fixtures you need, your POS system and technology on a 10 year note (or more if you qualify).

-If you have a credit score of 650 or better AND at least 2 years in business, your options are broader and include:
+If you have a good credit score AND at least 2 years in business, your options are broader and include:

-- Easy access to SBA 504 (for equipment/fixtures purchases) or SBA 7A (for buildings, operating capital AND equipment/fixtures purchases).
+Easy access to SBA 504 (for equipment/fixtures purchases) or SBA 7A (for buildings, operating capital AND equipment/fixtures purchases).
 The SBA 504 will only collateralize the equipment/fixtures and not need you to put a lien on things like your personal home and such.
 The SBA 7A will collateralize everything (that's the law).
 The 7A is bigger and you can get up to $7M with the right package and experience.
 But only get what you need -- the rate is low, but variable and the terms are usually between 10-30 years.
-We found a great partner in Byline Bank and worked with Jerry Woods, who specializes in our type of customers.

 If you have EITHER a credit score better than 650 OR 2 years in business, your options are more narrow, but they are still there:

-Best Practice #4: Build your personal credit score AND your business credit score.
-Get tight and read it all -- you'll likely find errors that you'll want to dispute to build your credit score.
-And even a few points can mean thousands of dollars in long term financing.
+Best Practice # 5: Build your personal credit score AND your business credit score.
+Get tight and read it all – you'll likely find errors that you'll want to dispute to build your credit score.
+Even a few points can mean thousands of dollars in long term financing.
 Pay on time, avoid a negative review and read carefully about what builds your credit.
 This is a really important asset.

 Resources: